genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/ms_teams.md

 ### NOTIFY_ROUTE

-You will also need at least one NOTIFY_ROUTE entry set up to point to the GATEWAY record to route NOTIFY records as messages
+You need at least one NOTIFY_ROUTE entry set up to point to the GATEWAY record, so that NOTIFY records are routed as messages.

 | Field Name | Usage |
 | --- | --- |